EU report to show rocky road ahead for Greek recovery

 Finally, to help boost growth, Greece should liberalise business, now entangled in bureaucracy and corruption, as reforms in the production and service sectors could add up to 13.5 percent to Greek GDP over the long-term.

-The Commission noted that Greek nominal labor costs in the business economy should fall 15 percent over the next three years to restore its cost-competitiveness.
+The Commission noted that Greek nominal labour costs in the business economy should fall 15 percent over the next three years to restore its cost-competitiveness.

 Greek exports could get a quick boost by cutting red tape, which prolongs the average time needed for export clearance to 20 days on average from the EU average of 10 days.